opengeostat/pygslib/README.rst

 		    return [] #raise NotImplementedError("Only MS compiler supported with gfortran on win64")

 and rerun

 ``C:\>pip install --global-option build_ext --global-option --compiler=mingw32 pygslib``

-This may fix the problem
+This may fix the problem.

+Note that this is a bug in numpy<1.10

 Installation from source (from github.com)